ddimatos/git-release-workflow/develop-release-deploy.md

 * comment and close the pull request
 * __DO NOT delete__ `hotfix/99/zos_query_job-module-read-failure` yet...

 2. Now that the hotfix code has been merged into the `master` branch, you are ready to create the release.
 In this example we are assuming the latest production release is v2.0.0 so will increment the minor version.
-Hotfix releases are actualy releases thus you sould increment at least the minor version of the release.
+Hotfix releases are actually releases thus you should increment at least the minor version of the release.

 Navigate to the project page on Github and draft a new release with the following settings:
 * Tag version: `v2.0.1`